Bharti277/qarbonaAI/README.md

 2. **Make Your Changes**
 3. **Push Changes and Create a Pull Request** :

-* Ensure the base repository is `QarbonaAI/fe-task` and the base branch is `main`.
+- Ensure the base repository is `QarbonaAI/fe-task` and the base branch is `main`.
-* Set the title of the pull request to your  **full name** .
+- Set the title of the pull request to your **full name** .
-* Provide a brief description of the changes you've made.
+- Provide a brief description of the changes you've made.

+## Project is submitted by Deependra Bharti